Ayush-k-Shukla/system-design-learning/webapp/docs/pending.md

-- LB vs API gateway
-- LB algos all
+- LB, Rate limiting algos all
-- session vs token based auth

 - How do DB indexes work (e.g. DS used and implemented like B+...)
 - Web app firewall